MediaArea/MediaInfo/README.md

 ### Dependencies under macOS

-#### macport
+#### MacPorts

-Some dependencies are available with macport.
-To install macport: https://guide.macports.org/#installing
+Some dependencies are available with MacPorts.
+To install MacPorts: https://guide.macports.org/#installing

 ```sh